 I’m a big fan of Hanoi as I loved the entrenched culture and chaos of it all.
 HCMC seems to be shedding some of that in honour of international business and tourism.

 On the way to the War Museum, I was walking separately to my boyfriend and some shoeshine men accosted me, one grabbing my arm.
 Again, this was a new one for Asia, as to have a man grab you in the street is highly unusual.
-My boyfriend told them to fuck off, and they swore back at him but the idea that they thought they could behave that way is troubled me.
+My boyfriend told them to f off, and they swore back at him but the idea that they thought they could behave that way is troubled me.

 HCMC is one city where communism and capitalism really collide.
 Nowhere is this more evident than in the Cafe Apartments, flats on Nguyen Hue originally used by shipworkers that are full of illegal businesses that keep being threatened with being shut down.